abdullahridwan/bert_tweaked/README.md

 # bert-deid

-Code to fine-tune BERT on a medical note de-identification task.
+Code to fine-tune BERT on a medical note de-identification task

 ## Install